Cannacoin-Project/cannacoin-faucet/readme.txt

 Enter "core" directory
 mysql -u user -p database < faucet.sql

+### Notes:
-NOTE: Some will maybe have to create the faucet donation account within CannaCoind (The account must use the label set in the config.php ie. FaucetDonations)
+Some will maybe have to create the faucet donation account within CannaCoind (The account must use the label set in the config.php ie. FaucetDonations)

 Donate: